prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/features.rst

 * GET: v1/info
 * GET: v1/status

-The request/response flow of Prestissimo is identical to Java workers.
+The request/response flow of Presto C++ is identical to Java workers.
 The tasks or new splits are registered via `TaskUpdateRequest`.
 Resource utilization and query progress are sent to the coordinator via task endpoints.